8 Dumpstate (State Information)

 2 22k 4 4k 69 17k

 A maximum of 126 classes are listed.
-No object class-related allocation sizes are determined (column contains only zeros).
+No object class-related allocation values are determined (column contains only zeros).

 8.6 Memory

-This section contains the size of the allocated heap storage and gives clues about the amount of memory used for the entire application.
-This functionality is only available under Windows or with an activated IDM memory debugging.
-The sum of the allocated memory blocks is determined via HeapWalk() and for the C-runtime via _heapwalk.
-The heap that is used directly by the IDM is marked with * and the default heap of the process is marked with P.
+This section contains the size of the allocated heap memory and thus provides an indication of the memory consumption of the entire application.
+This functionality is only available under Windows or with IDM memory debugging enabled.
+The total number of allocated memory blocks is determined using HeapWalk() and additionally using _heapwalk for the C runtime.
+The heap directly used by the IDM is marked with *, the process's default heap with P.

 MEMORY: